tonymullen/ups-website/src/partials/s16se/hw/hw8-Ethics-description.html.md

 The paper should be submitted on Moodle [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=308427).

-* Files should be in **.pdf format**. **No Word files** please.
+* Files should be in **.pdf format**.
+That means **NO Word, .txt, .rtf, or anything else** please.

 Please remember to put your name on your papers (and to give your final submissions one last read-through for typos and writing issues!)

 ## Grading

-This assignment will be graded out of 25 points:
+This assignment will be graded on the following criteria:

 **Content**
-* [3pt] Your paper explains the situation being considered
+* Your paper explains the situation being considered
-* [3pt] Your paper identifies the ethical dilemma presented by the situation
+* Your paper identifies the ethical dilemma presented by the situation
-* [3pt] Your paper accurately applies two separate ethical theories
+* Your paper accurately applies two separate ethical theories
-* [3pt] You come to a resolution based on sound ethical reasoning
+* You come to a resolution based on sound ethical reasoning
-* [3pt] You compare the decision suggested by each theory and evaluate the appropriateness of each
+* You compare the decision suggested by each theory and evaluate the appropriateness of each

 **Writing**
-* [2pt] You turned in a completed draft of your paper
-* [3pt] Your argument is clearly laid out, with ideas flowing logically and effectively from one to the next
+* Your argument is clearly laid out, with ideas flowing logically and effectively from one to the next
-* [3pt] Your writing has effective style and cadence, using words and rhetorical devices appropriately
+* Your writing has effective style and cadence, using words and rhetorical devices appropriately
-* [2pt] Your paper is free of grammatical errors and shows evidence of proofreading
+* Your paper is free of grammatical errors and shows evidence of proofreading